WormBase/website-public/README.md

 ### Website post-release checklist

 After production is stable for a few days, tear down unused resources.
-* Elastic Beanstalk environment for from the previous release
+* Elastic Beanstalk environment from the previous release
     * wormbase-website
     * wormbase-search
 * AWS EC2, tear down ACeDB instance from the previous release